BioInfoCommunity/AlphaFold-A-practical-guide/main/README.md

 # AlphaFold-A-practical-guide

 Welcome to the **AlphaFold-A-practical-guide** repository!
 This repo hosts the official course content in English and supports community-driven translations into multiple languages.
+The published course can be visited at https://www.ebi.ac.uk/training/online/courses/alphafold/

 ---